 In year 12 you will learn about materials and components, famous designers and design movements.
-The coursework consists of a manufacturing projects and two design projects designed to give you an in-depth understanding of a range of materials and processes.
+The coursework consists of a manufacturing projects and two design projects designed to give you an in-depth understanding of a range of materials and processes; year 12 students currently start with an alternative transport brief and build a working prototype from a donor bicycle - learning a range of skills on the way from 3D printing to welding.

-In year 13 you will undertake a single major project where you will design and make a product of your choice, this is a real challenge for you to come up with your own problem to solve and your own product with a matching design folder.
+In year 13 you will undertake a single major project where you will design and make a product of your choice, this is a real challenge for you to come up with your own problem to solve and your own product with a corresponding design folder.